LSSTDESC/gcr-catalogs/README.md

     source activate DESCQA

+### with a python script:

+To be able to import `GCRCatalogs`, the first line of the script should be:

+    #!/global/common/cori/contrib/lsst/apps/anaconda/py2-envs/DESCQA/bin/python

-### Getting latest version
+## Getting latest version of GCRCatalogs

-You can install the latest version by running:
+You can install the latest version by running (but note that you need to change the python paths accordingly)

     pip install git+git://github.com/LSSTDESC/gcr-catalogs.git